-- Tip-offs about criminal activities must be recorded either in writing or electronic form.
+- Tip-offs about criminal activities must be recorded either in writing or in electronic form.

 - The investigation into such death will be done by an independent CID team which has to fulfil eight minimum investigation requirements.

-- A mandatory magisterial enquiry into all cases of encounter deaths.
+- A mandatory magisterial inquiry into all cases of encounter deaths.

-- Medical aid to injured victim/criminal and a magistrate should record his statement.
+- Medical aid to the injured victim/criminal and a magistrate should record his statement.

 - Ensure forwarding FIR and police diary entries to court without delay.